Excitations in the Higher Lattice Gauge Theory Model for Topological Phases I: Overview: Properties from gauge theory picture

 Before we discuss the excitations that we find in the model in great mathematical detail, it will be instructive to give a more qualitative description of the excitations that we expect, using ideas from higher gauge theory.
-As a starting point, we shall give a brief description of the picture in ordinary gauge theory.
-In ordinary gauge theory, we find objects which we call ``electric charges" and ``magnetic fluxes", which we will describe shortly.
-A clear exposition on these objects and their properties, in the 2+1d case, is given by Preskill's lecture notes on topological quantum computation \cite[Chapter~9]{Preskill} and an early description of non-Abelian magnetic fluxes is given in Ref. \cite{Bais1980} (see also Refs. \cite{Bais1992} and \cite{WildPropitius1995}).
+As a starting point, we shall briefly review the excitations in ordinary gauge theory, which are electric charges and magnetic fluxes.
+A clear exposition on these objects and their properties, in the 2+1d case, is given by Preskill's lecture notes on topological quantum computation \cite[Chapter~9]{Preskill2004} and an early description of non-Abelian magnetic fluxes is given in Ref. \cite{Bais1980} (see also Refs. \cite{Bais1992} and \cite{WildPropitius1999}).
 Here we will instead examine the 3+1d case, as described in (for example) Ref. \cite{Bucher1992}.

-Electric charges are point particles labelled by irreducible representations of the group $G$.
-To see how these charges arise from our model, we look at our vertex gauge transforms, as defined in Figure \ref{vertex_transform}.
+Electric charges are point particles labelled by irreducible representations of the group $G$ and excite the vertex gauge terms.
 The gauge transforms $A_v^g$ at a particular vertex form a group, with the product $A_v^g A_v^h =A_v^{gh}$, which is isomorphic to $G$.
-Our Hilbert space then splits into subspaces that transform as irreducible representations (irreps) of $G$ under the action of the gauge transforms at every vertex.
-These irreps are related to the energy of the states.
-The states that are unexcited (lower energy) at each vertex are those states for which $A_v=1$ at each vertex $v$ (a vertex is excited in a state if $A_v=0$ for that state).
-Such states are gauge invariant, meaning that they are invariant under the individual vertex transforms, as discussed in Section \ref{Section_Hamiltonian_Model}.
-These gauge-invariant states are therefore exactly those described by the trivial irrep.
-From this we see that the states described by the trivial irrep at each vertex have unexcited vertex terms.
+The Hilbert space therefore splits into subspaces that transform as irreducible representations (irreps) of $G$ under the action of the gauge transforms at every vertex.
+The trivial irrep corresponds to states that are gauge invariant at that vertex, which can be thought of as the absence of an electric charge.
 On the other hand, if a state transforms as some other, non-trivial, irrep at a particular vertex, then that vertex will be excited.
 This means that we expect to find excitations that carry some non-trivial irrep of $G$, with this irrep describing how the excitations transform under the gauge transforms.
-We denote an excitation which transforms under the irrep $R$ by $(R,a,b)$, where $a,b$ are the matrix indices of the representation and describe an internal space.
-We define such an excitation by the action of the vertex operator on it:
+These excitations should be produced in pairs, with a particle and anti-particle.
+We denote such a pair, associated to irrep $R$, by $(R,a,b)$, where $a,b$ are the matrix indices of the representation and describe an internal space for the pair.
+The irrep determines the action of the vertex operator applied on one of the particles: